What’s the Gut Have to Do With It?

 Dysbiosis is a term for microbial imbalance or maladaptation.
 As part of the human microbiome, the gut flora can become imbalanced, in which key beneficial (commensal) species become displaced, by less favorable or more inflammatory bacteria or other microorganisms.

-How does this system impact other body systems?
+How does gut health impact other body systems?

 Your gut microbiome plays a role in your immune system, mental health, skin, and even metabolic function.
 Poor gut health doesn’t always mean digestive symptoms.